Hazard symbol: Ionizing radiation symbol

 The sign is commonly referred to as a radioactivity warning sign, but it is actually a warning sign of ionizing radiation.
 Ionizing radiation is a much broader category than radioactivity alone, as many non-radioactive sources also emit potentially dangerous levels of ionizing radiation.
 This includes x-ray apparatus, radiotherapy linear accelerators, and particle accelerators.
 Non-ionizing radiation can also reach potentially dangerous levels, but this warning sign is different from the trefoil ionizing radiation warning symbol.
 The sign is not to be confused with the fallout shelter identification sign introduced by the Office of Civil Defense in 1961.
-This was originally intended to be the same of the radiation hazard symbol but was changed to a slightly different symbol because shelters are a place of safety, not of hazard.
+This was originally intended to be the same as the radiation hazard symbol but was changed to a slightly different symbol because shelters are a place of safety, not of hazard.

 On February 15, 2007, two groups—the International Atomic Energy Agency (IAEA) and the International Organization for Standardization (ISO)—jointly announced the adoption of a new ionizing radiation warning symbol to supplement the traditional trefoil symbol.
 The new symbol, to be used on sealed radiation sources, is aimed at alerting anyone, anywhere to the danger of being close to a strong source of ionizing radiation.
 It depicts, on a red background, a black trefoil with waves of radiation streaming from it, along with a black skull and crossbones, and a running figure with an arrow pointing away from the scene.
 The radiating trefoil suggests the presence of radiation, while the red background and the skull and crossbones warn of danger.
 The figure running away from the scene is meant to suggest taking action to avoid the labeled material.
 The new symbol is not intended to be generally visible, but rather to appear on internal components of devices that house radiation sources so that if anybody attempts to disassemble such devices they will see an explicit warning not to proceed any further.